linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 16 - Estimating Equity Value per Share.md

 Value of cash = Cash balance - Estimated discount

-= $200 million - $15 million = 185 million
+= \$200 million - \$15 million = 185 million

-The firm will therefore be valued at  $1,385 million instead of$ 1,400 million.
+The firm will therefore be valued at  \$1,385 million instead of\$ 1,400 million.
 The two factors that determine this discount—the incremental likelihood of a poor investment and the expected net present value of the investment—are likely to be based on investors' assessments of management quality.

 Cash Held in Foreign Markets As U.S. companies globalized, they also generate a significant portion of their income in foreign markets, many with much lower corporate tax rates.
 This income is generally not taxed until it is repatriated to the United States, at which point companies have to pay the differential tax rate (between the U.S. corporate and the foreign corporate rates).
 Not surprisingly, many companies have chosen to let cash accumulate in foreign markets and subsidiaries, trying to delay and, in some cases, avoid the tax impact.
-This cash is referenced to as trapped cash and amounted to more than  $20 billion at companies like Cisco in 2011.
+This cash is referenced to as trapped cash and amounted to more than  \$20 billion at companies like Cisco in 2011.
 The conservative approach to valuing this trapped cash is to assume that you will have to pay the differential tax rate on repatriation and compute the value net of this tax.
-Thus, if a company has$ 20 billion n trapped cash, where you estimate that repatriation will require the payment of 20\% in differential taxes, the value of the cash is only 16 billion.
+Thus, if a company has\$ 20 billion n trapped cash, where you estimate that repatriation will require the payment of 20\% in differential taxes, the value of the cash is only 16 billion.

 We face two practical problems in making this adjustment.
 The first is that companies are not transparent about how much of the cash balance that they show in their financial statements is tied up in foreign subsidiaries or markets.
 The second is that the tax effect of repatriating this cash may be clear in the very short term, but not so clear in the long term because (1) U.S. tax rates may change over time and (2) there is a chance that Congress may allow for a tax holiday, companies are given a one-time reprieve and allowed to bring the cash back without paying taxes or paying a much lower rate.